 Show more »

-This Trail has not been marked as accessible for wheelchair users due to some sections without pavements, some uneven ground and hills along the route.
-However, those with pushchairs should find this manageable.
+This Trail has not been marked as accessible for wheelchair users or pushchairs due to some sections without pavements, some uneven ground and hills along the route.

 Why not bring your four-legged friends along?
 Please note that the town centre can be busy, so please keep your dog on a lead throughout the Trail.